-Furthermore, the socio-political reality in OEJ is extremely fragile and constantly affected by global politics, as well as Israeli national strategic ‘securitized’ policies and legislation.
+Furthermore, the socio-political reality in OEJ is extremely fragile and constantly affected by global politics, as well as Israeli national strategic ‘securitised’ policies and legislation.
 Within this fragility, the civil society stakeholders should ‘pick-up’ where the government has failed.
 A strong local civil society network, which is independent of government funds and support of both Israeli and other foreign governments, can truly challenge the current oppressive conduct towards East Jerusalemite children and their families.
-Actions such as advocacy through public appeals, policy statements and participation in Knesset meetings held by the Committee of Child Rights will push the institutional approach concerning these children towards adherence to the child rights discourse, which will ultimately lead to genuine efforts to supporting the accessibility of justice.
+Actions such as advocacy through public appeals, policy statements, and participation in Knesset meetings held by the Committee of Child Rights will push the institutional approach concerning these children towards adherence to the child rights discourse, which will ultimately lead to genuine efforts to supporting the accessibility of justice.

 Children’s access to justice is a social and moral responsibility.
-Criminological and victimological studies and interventions, mainly in a state where political violence affects the framing of justice and the naming of children as children, – should be guided by ethical commitment to the welfare and rights of children.
-Denying children their right to justice can not only affect children’s welfare but can jeopardize the integrity of the entire justice system, and the preservation of international and local amendments and laws.
-The maintenance of a morally responsible justice system accountable to CRC and committed to the preservation of child rights, is to my knowledge a crucial element in any democracy.
+Criminological and victimological studies and interventions, mainly in a state where political violence affects the framing of justice and the naming of children as children, should be guided by ethical commitment to the welfare and rights of children.
+Denying children their right to justice can not only affect their welfare but can also jeopardise the integrity of the entire justice system and the preservation of international and local amendments and laws.
+The maintenance of a morally responsible justice system accountable to CRC and committed to the preservation of child right, is, to my knowledge, a crucial element in any democracy.